sdaqo/anipy-cli/README.md

 ## Install Dependencies

-#### [Note] If you are on Linux you can skip step 1 (apart from firefox) and 3.
+#### [Note] If you are on Linux you can skip step 2.
 Just do `sudo make all` to install dependencies and be able execute the script everywhere.
 To uninstall just do `sudo make uninstall`

-### 1. Geckodriver (Needs Firefox)
-Geckodriver is the render engine of firefox, it is needed for selenium.
-It needs firefox which you can get from here: https://www.mozilla.org/firefox/new/ or with the package manager of your linux-distro.

-Installation:

-Windows:

-- Download the latest build for your version of windows from: https://github.com/mozilla/geckodriver/releases
-- Extract `geckodriver.exe` from the .zip file into any location
-- Search for `Edit the system environment variables` and open the first entry.
-When the window pops up click on "Environment Variables"
-- In the first box select the Variable named Path then click on Edit.
-- Click the "New" button and type the Path to the folder where your `geckodriver.exe` is located.
-- Click on OK and close the windows.
-You are done.

-Linux:

-On Arch-Based system the package `geckodriver` is already in the Community-Repo and can be installed like so: `sudo pacman -S geckodriver`.
-On Debian-Systems the installation is harder:

-- Go to https://github.com/mozilla/geckodriver/releases and download the latest .tar.gz file for your system.
-- Extract the file to any folder with `tar -xvzf geckodriver*`
-- Make it executable with `chmod +x geckodriver`
-- Add it to the PATH like so: `export PATH=$PATH:/path-to-extracted-file/`

-### 2. Other dependencies
+### 1. Other dependencies
 Get Python from: https://www.python.org/downloads/

+Firefox is needed for selenium, you can get it from here: https://www.mozilla.org/firefox/new/

 Get mpv from: https://mpv.io/installation/

 Curl should be preinstalled on Windows, Linux and macOS if not get it from here: https://curl.se/download.html

-### 3. Python-Libs
+### 2. Python-Libs

 To install `bs4`, `selenium` and `requests` open a terminal in the root-folder and execute `pip install -r requirements.txt`